mllamazares/vulncov/README.md

 ## Sample Workflow

 There are two main scenarios to use the script:
-1. **Scenario 1**: Run coverage and Semgrep before.
+1. **Scenario 1**: Run Coverage and Semgrep for me.
 2. **Scenario 2**: Use already existing Semgrep and Coverage outputs.

 Each scenario requires different inputs, as shown in the help section.

-### Scenario 1: Run coverage and Semgrep before
+### Scenario 1: Run Coverage and Semgrep for me

-`vulncov` needs Semgrep and coverage JSON files as input, but if you want `vulncov` to handle everything, just specify:
+`vulncov` needs Semgrep and coverage JSON files as input, but if you want `vulncov` to handle everything, just specify the following parameters:

 ```
   -p PYTEST_FOLDER, --pytest_folder PYTEST_FOLDER